vburlbl/cleantalk-spam-protect/readme.txt

 The plugin is client application for cloud anti-spam service CleanTalk.org, which daily protects 5k web-sites from spam bots.
 Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders

+= Protection from manual spam =
+For manual spam filtering plugin evaluates the relevance of the comments text according to the subject and the content of the blog.
+Relevance is determined by keyword and topic of each keyword separately.
+Comments which have been tested for manual spam are automatically published in the blog.

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>
 * The Best Content Editor plugin <a href="http://wordpress.org/plugins/zedity/">Zedity</a>